zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 Consequently, we only offer access to the follower cluster to partners.
 The database names (AzurePortal, AzPtlCosmos, hostingservice) remain the same; however,  the cluster name has changed from `AzPortal` to `AzPortalPartner`.
 Your queries will run unchanged on the new cluster unless they  contain references to  `cluster("AzPortal")`.
 If they contain this reference,  change `'cluster("AzPortal")'` to `'cluster("AzPortalPartner")'`.

-The following table specifies the Kusto databases that contain Azure Portal telemetry data.
-Please run through your query on the database or cluster that makes the most sense to you.
+The following are the Kusto databases that contain Azure Portal telemetry data.
+Please run your query on the database or cluster that makes the most sense to you.

 * **AzPtlCosmos**: The main Azure Portal telemetry database.
 Data here is deduped, geo-coded, expanded and filtered.
 All the official dashboards and reports are based on this table.
 It is highly encouraged to use  this database for your needs.
 Data here is persisted for 120 days and excludes test traffic.